What is Acupuncture?

 Do you accept self-pay patient?

 Yes, we do.
-We charge $100 for the first visit and $60 for follow up visits.
+We charge $285 for new patients, which includes the first 3 visits.
+We will schedule you for all 3 visits when making your appointment.
+It is then $60 for follow up visits.